Providing Interdisciplinary Care: Collaboration Toolkit Podcast

 KM: Additionally, you can review any obtained records with the patient.
 This shows the patient not only that you are being thorough, but also that it is important for you to understand where their treatment journey started and any twists and turns they encountered along the way.
 This can help you to better understand where they are today.

 PM: As always, be sure to advise patients of the common side effects of any medication they are taking and what, if anything, can be done to mitigate those side effects should they occur.
-This helps build a therapeutic alliance because it shows you care about the patient’s comfort with their treatment and that the two of you are working jointly to treat their condition.
+This helps build a therapeutic alliance because it shows you care about the patient’s comfort with their treatment and that the 2 of you are working jointly to treat their condition.

 KM: Be hopeful but realistic in the treatment expectations you share with your patients.
 Conveying unrealistic expectations can set patients up for disappointment and can lead them to lose faith in the treatment plan or in treatment and clinicians broadly.8